justinmoon/wallets/m5stack/README.md

 Type "help()" for more information.
 ```

-Even if you're program didn't have an error, add a syntax error and try this just to practice debugging.
+Even if your program didn't have an error, add a syntax error and try this just to practice debugging.

 ## Serial Communication

 Now, let's try to send messages between your m5stack and desktop computer.
 For this exercise, let's try another (more reliable) way to get code onto your m5stack.
 The trouble with calling `edit` is that your files will be erased if your m5stack's flash memory is erased (uploading new firmware for instance).
-It's better to keep a canonical set of files in your git repo so you can't lose them, and _copy_ them onto the m5stack instead of directly writing them on the m5stack where no version control exists.
+It's better to keep a canonical set of files in a git repo on you desktop machine so you can't lose them, and _copy_ them onto the m5stack instead of directly writing them on the m5stack where no version control exists.

+### One-Way Serial Communication (Desktop -> M5Stack)

-Write the following program into an `echo.py` file on in the current directory of your desktop machine (solution files are available in [examples/](./examples)):
+Write the following program into an `echo.py` file on in the current directory of your desktop machine (solution files are available in [examples/](./examples):

 ```
 import time